Icy cold, wind and chance of more snow forecast for parts of B.C.: Environment Canada

 Want more stories like this?
 By becoming a Supporter, you help make that possible!

-VANCOUVER — A high pressure system over British Columbia is pushing arctic air and bitter cold to several areas of B.C. along with the potential for snow and wind on Friday.
+VANCOUVER — A high-pressure system over British Columbia is pushing arctic air and bitter cold to some areas of the province, but heavy snow is no longer in the forecast.

-Environment Canada says an extreme cold warning is up for B.C.’s Peace River regions with forecasts of wind chill values to minus 40.
+Environment Canada has been forecasting for days that B.C.’s south coast and parts of Vancouver Island could get more snow, but that warning has been lifted with the expectation the system will pass south of Vancouver Island.

-Arctic outflow warnings have been posted for B.C.’s central and northern coasts, with the wind chill predicted at minus 20.
+However, a series of arctic outflow and extreme cold warnings remain in place, including a forecast of wind chill values to minus 40 for the Peace River region.

 This report by The Canadian Press was first published Dec.
 1, 2022.